Enplug/js-player-sdk/README.md

 The Asset API for Enplug Player is the way to get assets previously created by Dashboard API.

 ### `enplug.assets.getList() : Promise<Array<Object>>`
-If you wish to consume a group of assets at once the getList function can be called to return an Array of all assets configured for given player.
+The getList function can be called to return an Array of all assets configured for given player.
 Returns a Promise that resolves to an Array of asset value objects.

 ### `enplug.assets.getNext() : Promise<Object>`